ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/the-console/sharing.html.markdown

 ---

-Application Craft provides sharing permissions for the following Objects:
+Application Craft provides sharing permissions for the following Objects

  - Apps
  - Resources
  - Themes
  - Connections
  - Queries

 To share an Object, select it from the tree view and then select the Sharing section on the right hand side.
 By default, most objects are not shared and so are only accessible by the Object's owner.